 The following article deals with draughts and their consequences, such as respiratory diseases.
+We tell you more about how smaXtec helps you to detect respiratory diseases early and thus shorten the treatment period.
 Some useful tips on how draughts can be avoided are also listed below.

 In general, the term draught is understood as incoming air that is clearly cooler than the air in the barn.

-A value for a wind speed at and above which performance-reducing or health-impairing consequences are to be expected cannot be clearly defined.
+It cannot be clearly defined which wind speed is necessary to reduce performance and impair health in cows.
 An approximate guideline for the air movement in cold weather is up to 2m/s and in warmer seasons up to 4 m/s.
 Problems become apparent when animals lay down or stay close to other animals due to a lack of protection options.
-Cows react the least to draught in the feeding area.

 The circulation of the mucous membranes is particularly affected by draught.
 This may lead to more infections.
 The greater the temperature difference, the more damaging the influence of a draught on the health of the animals.
 For this reason, problems often arise, especially in periods of cold, wet weather.
 Furthermore, high wind speeds occurring during this time are a big problem.
-Calves in particular are sensitive to this because they cool down quickly and the microclimate around them is destroyed.
-Microclimate is the temperature that forms immediately above the skin surface under the coat.
-The immune function of the young animals is weakened by the reduced blood flow.
-Another common consequence of poor air quality and draughts are respiratory diseases.
+A common consequence of poor air quality and draughts are respiratory diseases.
 Stagnant air or draughts considerably increase the likelihood of pneumonia.

 Respiratory diseases can be caused by poor air quality and draughts.
-Calves do not only suffer in autumn and winter.
-Even in summer, on particularly hot days, calves in particular can become ill.
-The calves sweat and draughts created by the air movement for cooling increases the risk of respiratory diseases.
+But the animals do not only suffer in autumn and winter.
+Even in summer, on particularly hot days, they can become seriously ill.
+Calves for example sweat and draughts created by the air movement for cooling increases the risk of respiratory diseases.

 Respiratory diseases have a major impact on the economic success of calf rearing and on the performance of adult animals.
 Long-term consequences in females include a higher first calving age, higher herd turnover rates and a lower milk yield.
 It is even more dramatic in male calves.
 Once they become ill, consequential damage is inevitable.
 Their growth is insufficient.
-In addition, high treatment costs, death as a result of treatment and decreased weight gain can also be seen as negative results.
+In addition, high treatment costs, decreased weight gain and death as a result of treatment can also be seen as negative results.

 But it is not only the short-term losses mentioned above that are associated with respiratory diseases – long-term consequences must also be expected.
 It must be remembered that only a healthy calf can grow into a high-performance dairy cow.
 The influence of respiratory diseases and the resulting (possibly long-lasting) breathing difficulties on the later performance of the animals is often underestimated.